 CDC Doctor Offers Tips for Flu Vaccine Adoption

 Raymond Strikas, a doctor who works at the CDC’s Immunization Services Division in Atlanta, told ALFA Update it’s important for health care professionals to “form a circle of protection” around residents, especially considering 90 percent of all flu deaths in any given year occur in the 65 and older population.
 He recommends that communities elect a flu vaccine champion who can answer questions by other staff and residents there.
 He noted that may long-term care professionals come from different backgrounds and countries and may have cultural or other concerns about vaccinations that could be addressed by the “champion” and flu vaccine educational materials.

 Strikas added that CDC has seen much higher vaccination success rates when a community offers no or low cost vaccines on site at least twice a flu season.
 “It’s also important to educate the family and friends.
 This disease does not start in a community people live in, but often can be brought by workers and visitors. …Vaccinating as many of the people who go in and out is also important,” he said.

 The CDC offers a variety of printable materials to educate communities about the flu.
 Additionally, a downloadable toolkit specifically for long-term care communities will be available from the CDC website in December as part of National Influenza Vaccination Week, Dec.
 7-13.
 To find locations offering flu vaccines near you, enter your ZIP code on the HealthMap Vaccine Finder.

-CEO, cheatsheet, Facts and Figures, Health and Wellness, Health Care, Research, Wellness Program
+cheatsheet, Health and Wellness, Health Care, Medication Technology & Informatics, Research, Science and Technology, Technology Infrastructure, Wellness Program